Engineering an Office That Works for YOU.

 Transparency and Financial Accountability

-Publishing clear, easy-to-read financial dashboards showing filing volumes, fees collected, and outstanding balances demonstrate government accountability to the people it serves.
-Strengthening internal audits will follow-ups ensuring problems are resolved.
+Publishing clear, easy-to-read financial dashboards showing filing volumes, fees collected, and outstanding balances demonstrates government accountability to the people it serves.
+Strengthening internal audits with follow-ups, ensuring problems are resolved.

 Serving our communities with integrity, efficiency, and respect

-The District’s Clerks Office isn’t about just pushing paperwork – it’s about serving our communities.
+The District Clerk's Office isn’t about pushing paperwork – it’s about serving our communities.
 Reducing barriers to justice by making it easier to serve on a Jury.
-Increasing passport fairs for families who face barriers to travel or identification.
+Increasing passport fairs for families who face barriers to travel or obtaining identification.
 A system that moves too slowly impacts justice in our most vulnerable communities.